sercoban/AWS-Projects/Kittens-Carousel-Static-Web-s3-cf-Project/README.md

       - The DNS name of an existing Amazon Route 53 hosted zone e.g. `clarusway.us`

-      - The full domain name e.g. `kittens.clarusway.us` for the web application
+      - The full domain name e.g. `kittens.clarusway.us` for the web application.

     - The Web Application files should be served from S3 bucket which should be configured as a static website host and the content should be reachable from anywhere.